 When does the program accept applications?

 The Program accepts applications through the CASPA system every year.
-The admissions cycles open on April 30.
+The CASPA admissions cycles open at the end of April each year.
 The deadline for CASPA applications to the WSU PA Program are August 1st.
 A supplemental application is also due at the same time.
 Final materials for pending prerequisites can be sent directly to the Program after that deadline, until matriculation.
-Applicants can refer to our CASPA program page for more information and the link to the supplemental application when the cycle opens, April 30.
+Applicants can refer to our CASPA program page for more information and the link to the supplemental application when the cycles open.

 What are the prerequisites for the program?